 ANDI joined Watsi on May 23rd, 2014.
-Seven years ago, ANDI joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-ANDI's most recent donation traveled 4,500 miles to support Meshack, a young baby from Kenya, to fund life-changung treatment for hypospadias.
+Nine years ago, ANDI joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+ANDI's most recent donation traveled 4,500 miles to support Ann, a hardworking woman from Kenya, to fund fracture repair surgery for a broken wrist.